CyberLocc/Goenum/readme.md

 # GOEnum
 ### A Bash Auto Enumeration Script that uses Go Tools to Enumerate.

 This script is inspired by TCM Security and "Sumrecon," enhancing a Practical Ethical Hacking tutorial.
-It optimizes directory structures and tool installations, providing verification of tool presence for efficiency.
+It optimizes directory structures, uses Variables set by [Project_Setup](https://github.com/CyberLocc/Project_Setup) .
 It introduces a toggle for Amass usage and prompts for domain input, prioritizing user-friendliness.
 Ascii art adds flair.
 Development on this project is ongoing.

 ## Usage